Infratab/handbook/_posts/2016-04-06-task-management.md

 # Task Management with Wunderlist
+---
+>Don't bother once completed
 - Wunderlist tasks are very short shelf life
-- Don\'t bother once completed
-- They are meant to only handle the current and the prospective contexts of the work taken up in our office
+- Wunderlist tasks are meant for only handling the current and the prospective contexts of the work taken up in our office

 - Wunderlist tasks are meant for
   - Prioritizing work -  this involves scheduling the urgency of the tasks as well as deferring the todos for the future